Essential Website Maintenance – Thursday 9th January 2020

 This scheme will reduce the frequency of road closures caused by flooding.

-• Little Canada: enlarge the culvert and straighten it out.
+• Little Canada – enlarged the culvert and straightened it out

-• Coed Cae Coch Quarry: provide a screen to remove large rocks, enlarge the culvert across the quarry access and provide new pipes under the road.
+• Quarry – provided a screen to remove large rocks, enlarged the culvert across the quarry access and provided new pipes under the road

-• Coed Gwydyr (north): enlarge the culvert and straighten out the inlet.
+• Coed Gwydyr (north) – enlarged the culvert and straightened out the inlet

-• Coed Gwydyr (south): enlarge the culvert under the B5106, and collect overspills from ditches on Trefriw Terrace into a new highway drain.
+• Coed Gwydyr (south) – enlarged the culvert under the B5106, and collected overspills from ditches on Trefriw Terrace into a new highway drain

-• Glan Aber: enlarge the culvert and straighten out the inlet.
+• Glan Aber – enlarged the culvert and straightened out the inlet

-During 2025-2026 we propose to raise the B5106 in the low spots which dip below the river flood levels.
+During 2025/26, we will raise the B5106 in the low spots which dip below the river flood levels.

 Diversions map